Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 #### Guardian

-When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your Reaction to magically force it to make a Strength saving throw against your spell save DC.
+When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your :rsc-r: Reaction to magically force it to make a Strength saving throw against your Spell Save DC.
 On a failed save, you pull the creature up to 25 feet directly to an unoccupied space.
 If you pull the target to a space within 5 feet of you, you can make a melee weapon attack against it as part of this reaction.

-You can use this Reaction a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a Long Rest.
+You can use this Reaction a number of times equal to your Intelligence modifier, and you regain all expended uses of it when you finish a Long Rest.

 #### Infiltrator

-Any creature that takes lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
-The glimmering creature sheds dim light in a 5-foot radius, and it has Disadvantage on attack rolls against you, as the light jolts it if it attacks you.
-In addition, the next attack roll against it has advantage, and if that attack hits, the target takes an extra 1d6 lightning damage.
+Any creature that takes :dmg-light: Lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
+The glimmering creature sheds dim light in a 5-foot radius, and it has :d20-disadv: Disadvantage on attack rolls against you, as the light jolts it if it attacks you.
+In addition, the next attack roll against it has :d20-adv: Advantage, and if that attack hits, the target takes an extra 1d6 :dmg-lightning: Lightning damage.

+--8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv2.md"
+--8<-- "includes/snippets/spells2/lv3.md"
+--8<-- "includes/snippets/spells2/lv4.md"
+--8<-- "includes/snippets/spells2/lv5.md"